mateus-f-torres/barefoot/README.md

 ## Getting Started
 ### Installation
-Let's start by forking this repo.
+Start by forking this repo.
 To do that you just need to click the **Fork** button at the top of the page.

 After creating a "fork" of the project you can then access **Settings** and change the project name.